biozzyn/handroanthus-variant-analysis/README.md

 Use qsub program to submit the job script to the cluster

 ```
-qsub -N variant-annotation -q normal.c <path-to-project-install>/VariantAnnoation.sh
+qsub -N variant-annotation -q normal.c <path-to-project-install>/VariantAnnotation.sh
 ```

 This script perform additional refinement to the variant call and genotyping steps to remove unreliable genotype records (GQ < 20).
 These filtered records are marked and set to no-call (./.)  using GATK's VariantFiltration tool.
 We only filter on GQ to disqualify variants where we have too few samples with reasonable-quality genotypes.

-After this step, we re-annotate each remaining variants using all available metrics provided by the GATK's VariantAnnotator tool and SNPEff program.
+This script also perform re-annotation on each remaining variants using all available metrics provided by the GATK's VariantAnnotator tool and SNPEff program.

-A final set of calls with genotypes is then provided to the analyst.
+A final set of SNP calls with genotypes is then provided to the analyst.
 This set contains the filtered calls where we have observed SNP call rate > 80% across the analysed sample of 24 individuals.

 ## Built With